 A partner in the Firm's Los Angeles office, Daniel J. Woods is one of the most accomplished and decorated litigators in Los Angeles, indeed, the entire country.
 The American Bar Association, California Bar Association, Inner City Law Center, Chambers USA and Los Angeles Daily Journal are just some of the publications and peer organizations which have honored Mr. Woods for his work.

-Two recent cases highlight Mr. Woods’ ability to obtain significant results on behalf of clients in a variety of cases.
+Two other recent cases highlight Mr. Woods’ ability to obtain significant results on behalf of clients in a variety of cases.

 In Certain Collapsible and Portable Furniture, ITC Inv.
 No. 337-TA-1178, Mr. Woods defeated patent infringement claims against client MacSports, Inc. before the International Trade Commission.